CheetahO/cheetaho-wp-image-optimizer/readme.txt

 > **Get your FREE account with us**

-> Sign up for your [FREE CheetahO.com Account](http://app.cheetaho.com/) and try out our plugin.
+> Sign up for your [FREE CheetahO.com Account](http://app.cheetaho.com/) and try out CheetahO image optimization tool.
+We suggest:

+> * 100 images
+> * Max file size 4 MiB
+> * API access
+> * ONE API key for multiple sites
+> * Lossless or lossy optimization
+> * Optimization Statistics and History

+> Need more?
+Have a look at our plans: http://cheetaho.com/pricing/

 = About the plugin =